 In 2011, Foundation Chairman Ms Jillian Segal AO formed the Chairman's Circle, a group of supporters which collectively funds at least one Scholarship each year.
-During the year, the directors contributed \$60,000 in support of the Chairman's Circle (2022: \$55,000).
-A director contributed a further \$360 in additional donations (2022: \$940).
+During the year, the directors contributed \$40,000 in support of the Chairman's Circle (2023: \$60,000).
+A director contributed a further \$10,000 in additional donations (2023: \$360).

 Two directors have in the past donated to the Foundation's Endowment for the establishment of perpetual scholarships.
-The Foundation Chairman, Ms Jillian Segal AO and her husband Mr John Roth have established a perpetual scholarship, the Roth/Segal John Monash Harvard Scholarship for study at Harvard University.
-The Foundation Deputy Chairman, Ms Lee Liberman AM through the Lee Liberman Charitable Foundation has established the Lee Liberman John Monash Scholarship.
+The Foundation Chairman, Ms Jillian Segal AO, and her husband, Mr John Roth, have established a perpetual scholarship.
+Foundation Deputy Chairman Ms Lee Liberman AM, through the Lee Liberman Charitable Foundation, has also established a perpetual scholarship.